justincando/gogatotest/public/Notes/PostTask.md

 	increment total like count
 	assign like somehow to user
-	an enable deincrement of like count.
+	an enable decrement of like count.

 (2) Create page / COMPONENT

-	Dispaly form for user input
+	display form for user input
 	store data for persistence to database
 	*SECURITY* - universal user variable to confirm log-in to allow post creation